 i.
-Prior to use or disposal, all the sewage sludge must have been generated from a

-- single location, except as provided in paragraph v. below; - ii.
+Prior to use or disposal, all the sewage sludge must have been generated from a single location, except as provided in paragraph v. below;

+- ii.
 Prior to any off-site transportation or on-site use or disposal of any sewage sludge generated at a wastewater treatment facility, the chief certified operator of the wastewater treatment facility or other responsible official who manages the processes to significantly reduce pathogens at the wastewater treatment facility for the permittee, shall certify that the sewage sludge underwent at least the minimum operational requirements necessary in order to meet one of the PSRP.
 The acceptable processes and the minimum operational and record keeping requirements shall be in accordance with established U.S. Environmental Protection Agency final guidance; - iii.
 All certification records and operational records describing how the requirements of this paragraph were met shall be kept by the generator for a minimum of three years and be available for inspection by commission staff for review; - iv.
 The Executive Director will accept from the U.S. Environmental Protection Agency a finding of equivalency to the defined PSRP; and - v.
 If the sewage sludge is generated from a mixture of sources resulting from a person who prepares sewage sludge from more than one wastewater treatment facility, the resulting derived product shall meet one of the Processes to Significantly Reduce Pathogens, and shall meet the certification, operation, and record keeping requirements of this paragraph.

-In addition to the Alternatives 1-3, the following site restrictions must be met if Class B biosolids are land applied:
+In addition to the Alternatives 1 - 3, the following site restrictions must be met if Class B sludge is land applied:

 - i.
-Food crops with harvested parts that touch the biosolids /soil mixture and are totally above the land surface shall not be harvested for 14 months after application of biosolids. - ii.
-Food crops with harvested parts below the surface of the land shall not be harvested for 20 months after application of biosolids when the biosolids remain on the land surface for 4 months or longer prior to incorporation into the soil. - iii.
-Food crops with harvested parts below the surface of the land shall not be harvested for 38 months after application of biosolids when the biosolids remain on the land surface for less than 4 months prior to incorporation into the soil. - iv.
-Food crops, feed crops, and fiber crops shall not be harvested for 30 days after application of biosolids. - Domestic livestock shall not be allowed to graze on the land for 30 days after application of biosolids. - vi.
-Turf grown on land where biosolids are applied shall not be harvested for 1 year after application of the biosolids when the harvested turf is placed on either land with a high potential for public exposure or a lawn. - vii.
-Public access to land with a high potential for public exposure shall be restricted for 1 year after application of biosolids.
+Food crops with harvested parts that touch the sewage sludge/soil mixture and are totally above the land surface shall not be harvested for 14 months after application of sewage sludge. - ii.
+Food crops with harvested parts below the surface of the land shall not be harvested for 20 months after application of sewage sludge when the sewage sludge remains on the land surface for 4 months or longer prior to incorporation into the soil. - iii.
+Food crops with harvested parts below the surface of the land shall not be harvested for 38 months after application of sewage sludge when the sewage sludge remains on the land surface for less than 4 months prior to incorporation into the soil. - iv.
+Food crops, feed crops, and fiber crops shall not be harvested for 30 days after application of sewage sludge. - v.
+Animals shall not be allowed to graze on the land for 30 days after application of sewage sludge. - vi.
+Turf grown on land where sewage sludge is applied shall not be harvested for 1 year after application of the sewage sludge when the harvested turf is placed on either land with a high potential for public exposure or a lawn.

-- viii.
-Public access to land with a low potential for public exposure shall be restricted for 30 days after application of biosolids. - ix.
-Land application of biosolids shall be in accordance with the buffer zone requirements found in 30 TAC § 312.44.

-4. Vector Attraction Reduction Requirements
+- vii.
+Public access to land with a high potential for public exposure shall be restricted for 1 year after application of sewage sludge. - viii.
+Public access to land with a low potential for public exposure shall be restricted for 30 days after application of sewage sludge. - ix.
+Land application of sludge shall be in accordance with the buffer zone requirements found in 30 TAC § 312.44. - 4.
+Vector Attraction Reduction Requirements